anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/video_narrative.md

 > project(Projections.RADIUS)

-By the end of the eighteenth century, to simply claim that a skull was from a particular country or area was no longer enough for some anatomists to prove the existence of this region and its inhabitants, and they resorted to taking and filing endless measurements of skulls to distinguish certain categories into which particular ‘species’ of humans could be made to fit.

-Like a mapping exercise.
-The location of anatomical structures can be described with relation to different anatomical landmarks.
-Here the relationship is based on euclidean distancing: measuring the distance between each entry; while having no sense of direction nor orientation.

-Organising and searching data often relies on detecting areas where objects form groups with similar properties.
-In high dimensional data, however, all objects appear to be sparse and dissimilar.

 https://anatomiesofintelligence.github.io/posts/2018-11-6-ear-scar

-Preparations as an act of selection, accentuation,

 https://anatomiesofintelligence.github.io/posts/2019-09-2-Horizontal-section-brain

 https://anatomiesofintelligence.github.io/posts/2019-09-24-Skulls-Profiles

-## Staging: tracing movement; distance; dimensionality

-> clean_surface()

-> catalog.cluster(3, Measures.euclidean, ["theatre", "spectacle"], 10, resultfunc, true, OSC_OUT, console.log);

-> project(Projections.RADIUS)

 Now, close your eyes.
 How is your body feeling today?
 Feel the weight and lightness of you body; pressing the surrounding surfaces; the limits between surfaces.